ITensor/website/docs/conventions.md

 #ITensor Code Conventions#

 None of these conventions are hard and fast, and there exist exceptions throughout the library.
-However, the conventions below should be followed whenever possible and sensible.
+However, the conventions below should be followed whenever reasonable.

 ##Classes and Structs##